-- 2.4.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with, and the financial effect of, relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data;
+- 2.4.1 Internal Audit will review, appraise and report upon: - (a) the extent of compliance with, and the financial effect of relevant established policies, plans and procedures; - (b) the adequacy and application of financial and other related management controls; - (c) the suitability of financial and other related management data; - (d) the extent to which the HSCB's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) waste, extravagance, inefficient administration; - (iii) poor value for money or other causes. - (e) Internal Audit shall also independently verify the Assurance Framework statements in accordance with guidance from the DHSSPS. - 2.4.2 Whenever a matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Director of Finance must be notified immediately.

-- (d) the extent to which the HSCB's assets and interests are accounted for and safeguarded from loss of any kind, arising from: - (i) fraud and other offences; - (ii) waste, extravagance, inefficient administration; - (iii) poor value for money or other causes. - (e) Internal Audit shall also independently verify the Assurance Framework statements in accordance with guidance from the DHSSPS. - 2.4.2 Whenever a matter arises which involves, or is thought to involve, irregularities concerning cash, stores, or other property or any suspected irregularity in the exercise of any function of a pecuniary nature, the Director of Finance must be notified immediately. - 2.4.3 The Chief Internal Auditor will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chairman and Chief Executive of the HSCB. - 2.4.4 The Chief Internal Auditor shall be accountable to the Director of Finance.
+- 2.4.3 The Chief Internal Auditor will normally attend Audit Committee meetings and has a right of access to all Audit Committee members, the Chairman and Chief Executive of the HSCB. - 2.4.4 The Chief Internal Auditor shall be accountable to the Director of Finance.
 The reporting system for Internal Audit shall be agreed between the Director of Finance, the Audit Committee and the Chief Internal Auditor.
 The agreement shall be in writing and shall comply with the guidance on reporting contained in the Public Sector Internal Audit Standards.
-The reporting system shall be reviewed at least every 3 years. - 2.4.5 The reporting system for Internal Audit shall be as follows: - a) An urgent interim report is to be made orally or in writing to alert management to the need to take immediate action to correct a serious weakness in performance or control or whether there are reasonable grounds for suspicion of malpractice; - b) On completion of an audit a draft report will be sent to the Director of Finance (or nominated person) and the Director or Manager with direct responsibility for the areas being audited and who has the authority to take action on internal audit recommendations; - c) A meeting will be arranged between Internal Audit, Director of Finance (or nominated person), and the appropriate Senior Manager to review the report.
-Management comments will be discussed at this meeting for inclusion in the final report; - d) Interim reports are also to be made where it is necessary to make a significant change in the scope of the assignment or where it is desirable to inform management of progress; - e) The final report will be issued to the Chief Executive, the Director of Finance, the Assistant Director of Finance and the appropriate Senior Manager from the area being audited; - f) An action plan will be prepared and issued to all relevant parties.
+The reporting system shall be reviewed at least every 3 years. - 2.4.5 The reporting system for Internal Audit shall be as follows: - a) An urgent interim report is to be made orally or in writing to alert management to the need to take immediate action to correct a serious weakness in performance or control or whether there are reasonable grounds for suspicion of malpractice; - b) On completion of an audit a draft report will be sent to the Director of Finance (or nominated person) and the Director or Manager with direct responsibility for the areas being audited and who has the authority to take action on internal audit recommendations; - c) Revised descriptors have been issued as per circular guidance (HSC(F) 32/2013), which should be used to describe internal audit findings and when providing their overall opinion at year-end.
+The descriptors are Substantial, Satisfactory, Limited and Unacceptable. - d) A meeting will be arranged between Internal Audit, Director of Finance (or nominated person), and the appropriate Senior Manager to review the report.
+Management comments will be discussed at this meeting for inclusion in the final report; - e) Interim reports are also to be made where it is necessary to make a significant change in the scope of the assignment or where it is desirable to inform management of progress; - f) The final report will be issued to the Chief Executive, the Director of Finance, the Assistant Director of Finance and the appropriate Senior Manager from the area being audited; - g) An action plan will be prepared and issued to all relevant parties.
 This action plan will include deadlines for action to be taken and review dates to ensure action has been taken.
-Action plans will be held on file for review and presentation to the audit committee; and - g) The final internal audit reports with management responses must be submitted to the Audit Committee for consideration.
+Action plans will be held on file for review and presentation to the audit committee; and - h) The final internal audit reports with management responses must be submitted to the Audit Committee for consideration.